We spoke to Desislava Daskalova of AMO GmbH about the team’s expertise and how that feeds into FreeHydroCells project work.

 Professor, RWTH Aachen University and CEO at AMO GmbH

-Prof. Lemme joined AMO in 1998, obtained his PhD in Electrical Engineering from the RWTH Aachen University in 2003, and became both Group Leader in Nanoelectronics and Manager of the clean room.
-From 2008, he spent two years at Harvard University, Cambridge, USA, where he focused completely on scientific research activities as a Humboldt-Fellow.
-In 2010 he was appointed as Visiting Professor at the KTH Royal Institute of Technology, Stockholm, Sweden, where he worked on several projects in the field of graphene.
+Prof. Lemme joined AMO in 1998.
+He obtained his PhD in Electrical Engineering from RWTH Aachen University in 2003, and became both Group Leader in Nanoelectronics and Manager of the clean room.
+From 2008, he spent two years at Harvard University, Cambridge, USA.
+Here he focused exclusively on scientific research activities as a Humboldt-Fellow.
+In 2010 he was appointed as Visiting Professor at the KTH Royal Institute of Technology, Stockholm, Sweden.
+During this time he worked on several projects in the field of graphene.
 In 2012 he returned to Germany to accept a full professorship on Graphene-based Nanotechnology at the University of Siegen.

 Since 2017, Prof. Lemme is the Managing Director of AMO and a full professor at RWTH Aachen, where heads the Chair of Electronic Devices.
 His research interests include new materials like graphene, two-dimensional materials and perovskites and how to integrate them into electronic, optoelectronic and nanoelectromechanical devices.

 In FreeHydroCells, Prof. Lemme has separate and distinct roles in the project as Principal Investigator in AMO (Pathfinding R&D) and RWTH (Academic).
 His full profile and more information is available on LinkedIn, his Chair of Electronic Devices page, ResearchGate, Google Scholar and ORCiD.